waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Ilex Forest: Farfetch'd Puzzle (Search Failed)

 - **Objective:** Locate the missing Farfetch'd.
-- **Conclusion:** A complete, systematic search of the entire enclosed puzzle area has been conducted.
-The Farfetch'd is NOT present.
+- **Current Status:** A systematic search of the puzzle area failed to locate the Farfetch'd after it disappeared.
+My current hypothesis is that an external trigger in Azalea Town is required to make it reappear.
-- **New Hypothesis:** The puzzle reset requires an external trigger to make the Farfetch'd reappear, or it has moved to another section of Ilex Forest entirely.
-The next step is to leave this puzzle area and explore other paths within the forest.

 # Untested Hypotheses & Test Plans